FLITWICK

 1943.
 Son of Frederick William and Annie Lily Izzard, of Flitwick,

 Bedfordshire; brother of Cecil above.
-Commemorated: PORTSMOUTH NAVAL
+Commemorated on PORTSMOUTH

 Special